Massless chiral fields in six dimensions: Arbitrary even dimensions

 where $\xi$ is a $(r-1)$-form whose indices, as well as those of $\omega$ and $\Psi$, have been suppressed for simplicity, $\epsilon$ is a $\g$-valued $0$-form, in the trivial representation of the `fiber' Lorentz algebra (i.e. not carrying any Latin indices) and $\P_0$ denotes the projection onto the trivial Lorentz irrep.
 In other words, the indices of the $0$-form $\Psi$ are completely contracted with those of $H$ and $\xi$.
 On top of that, the action is also invariant under the transformations

-where $\sigma_\pm$ are defined as the piece of the action of the transvection generators $P_a$ which relates $\so(1,d)$ irreps making up the $\so(2,d)$ irrep labelled by a $(r+1) \times (s-1)$ diagram by respectively adding or substracting a box in their Young diagram.
+where $\sigma_\pm$ are defined as the piece of the action of the transvection generators $P_a$ which relates $\so(1,d-1)$ irreps making up the $\so(2,d-1)$ irrep labelled by a $(r+1) \times (s-1)$ diagram by respectively adding or substracting a box in their Young diagram.
 Schematically, these operators act as follows

-where all diagrams here correspond to irreps of Lorentz algebra $\so(1,d)$ and hence are of height $r$.
-The operator $\sigma_-^\dagger$ verifies a relation of the type $\{\sigma_-,\sigma_-^\dagger\} \sim \1$ as in the $6d$ case.
-As before, the gauge transformations generated by $\eta$ are meant to ensure that $\omega$ contains the correct number of degrees of freedom.
+where all diagrams here correspond to irreps of Lorentz algebra $\so(1,d-1)$ and hence are of height $r$.
+As before, the gauge transformations generated by $\eta$ are meant to ensure that $\omega$ propagetes the correct number of degrees of freedom on-shell.

 In principle, one could push further and construct a counterpart of the higher spin extension of the above theory in arbitrary even dimensions: to reproduce the $6d$ case, all one needs is a commutative algebra to tensor with the Lie algebra $\g$, thereby replacing the algebra of (even) polynomials in $y^A$ used above, $\C[y]^{\Z_2}$.
-As explained previously, the latter decomposes into a direct sum of finite-dimensional $\sl(2,\H)$-modules, namely
+As explained previously, the latter decomposes into a direct sum of finite-dimensional $\su^*(4)$-modules, namely

-where each one-row diagram of $\sl(2,\H)$ corresponds to a three-row rectangular diagram of $\so(1,5)$, whose length is half of that of the $\sl(2,\H)$ one.
+where each one-row diagram of $\su^*(4)$ corresponds to a three-row rectangular diagram of $\so(1,5)$, whose length is half of that of the $\su^*(4)$ one.
 This suggests looking for an algebra in $d=2r$ dimensions whose decomposition consists of all rectangular $r \times (s-1)$ Young diagrams of $\so(1,d-1)$ with $s \geq 1$,